Bipartite Graphs

 The input format will be: One graph per line, a space separated list of node indexes that the nth node connects to.
 For example

-Means node 0 has an edge to 1, 1 had edges to 0 and finally node 2 has one edge to node 1.
+This means that node 0 has an edge to 1, 1 has edges to 0 and 2, and finally, node 2 has one edge to node 1.

 This challenge is a sub task of the Graph Planarity challenge